 - Blog, blog, blog!

-- Use your location not only on your contact page, but throughout the copy of your website and in header tags
+- Use your location not only on your contact page but throughout the copy of your website, even in header tags when appropriate.

 Last but most definitely not least, your copy should be oriented towards your target market.
 Again, the purpose of your website copy is to connect with prospects and therefore the copy should be written for them (not you).
 Ask yourself, what are prospects looking for and what do they want to know?
 Your copy should be less about your firm and more about how your firm can help them.